 I went to college in Birmingham, Alabama, where a love for literature was grafted onto my early love for science fiction and fantasy.
 I also developed a taste for schoolin’, which led to my prolonging adulthood for four more years at Beeson Divinity School in Birmingham.

 While slinging coffee to buy Ramen and textbooks, I met a Birmingham girl with sky-blue eyes and a smile that can open flowers.
 Telling her I liked her was the bravest thing I’ve ever done; I’d fooled her enough that she liked me too, and we got married in 2011.
-We now have two rambunctious kiddos and a third on the way shortly.
+We’re three kids in and think we’ve figured out how that keeps happening.

 I write, because I read, mainly pastoral theology and fiction.
 Things that make my mental mouth water include the study of the soul, the study of God, history, music, nature, and boardgames.
-If my writing were an adolescent boy growing into his family features and people said, “That boy’s got some ______ in him or I’m a monkey’s uncle,” I’d hope some names listed would include Gaiman, Card, Chabon, Wolfe, Borges, Lewis, and Chesterton.
+If my writing were an adolescent boy growing into his features and people said, “That boy’s got some ______ in him,” I’d hope they’d fill the blank with Gaiman, Card, Chabon, Wolfe, Borges, Lewis, or Chesterton.
 Whether they make the phenotype or not, they’re certainly in the gene pool.